Q: When did you know you wanted to be a writer and how did you start?

 Q: What other things do you like to do besides writing?

-A: I’m a Java developer and enjoy writing software.
-I also enjoy watching tv shows (primarily British) and nearly every movie genre.
-I enjoy video games too, but find little time to play these days.
+A: I enjoy writing software and watching TV shows (primarily British) and nearly every movie genre.
+I like video games too but find little time to play these days.

 Q: When and how did you start your first published novel?

-A: Dark Lament is my first published novel.
+A: The Dragon’s Stone is my first published novel.
 I began writing the first draft of it in 2006, but shelved it for nine years after completing just seven chapters.
 In 2015 I attended a writing conference called Re:Write, and it inspired me to start writing again.
-I finished final edits on Dark Lament in 2017.
+I finished final edits on The Dragon’s Stone in 2017.